samee99/samee99.github.io/blog/blogs/dl.md

 This image has an empty alt attribute; its file name is image-15.png Some of the headlines in the past decade related to AI takeover In reality we are a fair way away from such a scenario.
-A statement by Andrew Ng with respect to the above, provides a more realistic picture:
+A statement by Andrew Ng concerning the above, provides a more realistic picture:

 Fearing a rise of killer robots is like worrying about overpopulation on Mars.